*Stats As Of 6/1/06

 45. Kenn Kasparek (RHP, U. Texas) - 4-2, 4.13 ERA, 56.2 IP, 57 Hits, 26 BB, 32 K

-A towering, 6-foot-10 righty, Kasparek has long been touted for his potential, but is just now beginning to realize it.
+A towering, 6'10" righty, Kasparek has long been touted for his potential, but is just now beginning to realize it.
 A breakout junior year wouldn't come as a surprise.

 46. Taylor Harbin (2B, Clemson U.) - .316, 228 AB, 5 HR, 38 RBI, 8 SB

-Despite a pedestrian 2006 campaign, Harbin plays for a powerhouse Clemson program and has the polish to be an early selection in next June's draft.
+Despite a pedestrian 2006 campaign, Harbin plays from a powerhouse Clemson program and has the polish to be an early selection in next June's draft.

 47. Jon Gilmore (IF/RHP, City High School)

-Another two-way star, Gilmore has tremendous upside both on the mound and as a shortstop.
-His arm produces 90 MPH fastballs, but his power potential and shortstop actions are highly intriguing as well.
+Another two way star, Gilmore has tremendous upside both on the mound and as a shortstop.
+His arm produces 90 MPH fastballs from the mound, but his power potential and shortstop actions are highly intriguing as well.

 48. Curtis Casali (C, New Canaan HS)